inkle/ink-tmlanguage/README.md

 }
 ```

-This is not the case in the following example, where each element of the full expression will be named with their own scopes.
+This is not the case in the following example, where all items will be named with their own scopes.

 ```ink
 {